jzfai/vue3-admin-template/README.md

 # pnpm address https://pnpm.io/zh/motivation
 # install dependency(Recommend use pnpm)
-# you can  use "npm -g i pnpm" to install pnpm
+# you can  use "npm -g i pnpm@6.32.3" to install pnpm
 pnpm i

 # develop